Free Random Projection for In-Context Reinforcement Learning: Free Random Projection

 \section{Free Random Projection}

 In addressing the key question in \cref{ssec:problem-statement}, we focus on \textbf{the joint behavior of words in random matrices}, where sequences of matrix multiplications are considered as \emph{words}.
 In the realm of free probability theory \citep{voiculescu1992free,mingo2017free}, initiated by D.\,Voiculescu, \textbf{the collective behavior of random matrices is modeled with an algebraic construct called a \emph{free group}}.
-Consequently, we employ free groups to circumvent the challenges outlined in \cref{ssec:problem-statement}, aiming for random matrices that capture hierarchical structures.
+Consequently, we employ free groups to circumvent the challenges outlined in \cref{ssec:problem-statement}, aiming to construct a projection family whose joint statistics reflect the prefix-tree structure of reduced words.